A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Refined sheaf counting and higher-genus Gromov-Witten invariants of

 The special fiber $\cX_0 \coloneq \pi^{-1}(0)$ breaks into the union of the three other toric divisors $\{x=0\}$, $\{y=0\}$, $\{z=0\}$, each one being isomorphic to the weighted projective plane $\PP(1,1,3)$.
 The cubic $E_0$ breaks into a triangle of lines.

 It is shown in \cite{gabele2019tropical} that the dual intersection complex of $\cX_0$ coincides with the polyhedral decomposition $(B, \mathscr{P})$ of \cite[Example 2.4]{cps} and reviewed in \cref{section_cps}.
 The polyhedral decomposition $\cP$ contains three vertices, dual to the three components of $\cX_0$, defining a triangle $T$ dual to the triple intersection point of the three components of $\cX_0$.
-As each irreducible component of $\cX_0$ is toric, there is a natural way to define an integral affine structure on the complement $B_0$ in $B$ of three focus-focus singularities.
-The three singularities of the affine structure are related to the fact that the total space of $\cX$ has three ordinary double points and that the family $\cX \rightarrow \A^1$ is not log smooth at these points.
+As each irreducible component of $\cX_0$ is toric, there is a natural way to define an integral affine structure on the complement $B_0$ in $B$ of three focus-focus singularities, such that the local picture of $\cP$ near each of the three vertices is the fan of the corresponding toric component of $\cX_0$.

+The presence of the three singularities of the affine structure is related to the fact that the total space of $\cX$ has three ordinary double points and that the family $\cX \rightarrow \A^1$ is not log smooth at these points.
 Here, we view $\cX$ as endowed with the divisorial log structure defined by the vertical divisor $\cX_0$ and the horizontal divisor $(E_t)_{t \in \A^1}$.
 We view $\A^1$ as endowed with the divisorial log structure defined by $0 \in \A^1$.
 Taking small resolutions of the three ordinary double points, we obtain a log smooth degeneration $\tilde{\cX} \rightarrow \A^1$.

 For fixed $d \geqslant 1$, it is shown in \cite{gabele2019tropical} that there are finitely many genus-$0$ tropical curves in $(B,\mathscr{P})$ of type relevant for a tropical description of the invariants $N_{0,d}^{\PP^2,E}$.
 Picking a polyhedral decomposition containing all these tropical curves, we construct a log smooth degeneration $\tilde{\cX}_d \rightarrow \A^1$, obtained by blow-ups and base change from $\tilde{\cX} \rightarrow \A^1$.